danieljsharpe/DISCOTRESS_tools/README.md

 ## Miscellaneous scripts

 - *ctmc_to_dtmc.py* converts the DISCOTRESS input files for a continuous-time Markov chain to a corresponding discrete-time Markov chain.

+- *gth.py* a plain Python implementation of the Grassmann-Taksar-Heyman algorithm to compute the stationary distribution of a Markov chain.